ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Issue 96 - Tweaks to Abstract and Introduction
 * Changed phrase in Abstract to "an email author's domain name"
 * Changed phrase in Introduction to "reports about email use of the domain name"
-* Changed references to "RFC5322.From" to "visible From: header" throughout document

 {numbered="false"}
 # Acknowledgements {#acknowledgements}